10. Execution threads

 } finally {

-// if we weren't in a transaction, close the connection
+// if you were not in a transaction, you close the connection

 if (transaction == null) {